Cut Hill Incised Crosses |

 three known incised crosses on the summit of Cut Hill.
 These have

-Our thanks to Paul Ramsbottom for providing photos of two crosses and the Guide Stone and to Bob Noakes for providing the photo of the third cross.
+Our thanks to Paul Ramsbottom for providing photos of two crosses and the Guide Stone and to Bob Noakes for providing the photo of the third cross, together with the Grid References and Measurements of each one.

 |